Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_1.md

 <a href="./Stage_1.md#Using-APIs-in-the-Host-Application">Using APIs in the Host Application</a>
 </td>
 <td>
-Explains how to modify the host code to add APIs in the host application that helps profiling the design for getting througput, latency, and bandwidth.<br />
+Explains how to modify the host code to add APIs in the host application that helps profiling the design for getting throughput, latency, and bandwidth.<br />
  <a href="./Stage_1.md#Profiling-Graph-throughput">&nbsp; &nbsp; &nbsp; - Profiling Graph throughput</a> - Provides insight on how to modify the host code for profiling the number of samples sent and received.<br />
 <a href="./Stage_1.md#Profiling-to-count-Samples-sent-and-received">&nbsp; &nbsp; &nbsp;- Profiling to count the samples sent and received (Exercise Step)</a> - Provides insight on how to modify the host code for profiling the number of samples sent and received.<br />
 </td>